-We have been researching best methods of baseline testing of water, in addition to air, noise, and health going on 2 years now.
-We applied for a grant to cover 30 well water sites along the proposed ACP path in Buckingham.
+Introduction: We have been researching best methods of baseline testing of water, in addition to air, noise, and health going on 2 years now.
+We applied for a grant to cover 30 well water sites along the proposed Atlantic Coast Pipeline (ACP) path in Buckingham.
 So no one will have to personally pay out of pocket for any of these tests!

 The evidence that we uncover in our testing & research will not only benefit Buckingham County, Virginia, but also hundreds if not thousands of people beyond our borders, when disseminated to our partners.
-We have asked our local and regional public health departments to do these studies.
-We were referred to the Department of Environmental Quality (DEQ), and got no for an answer.
-We, the people, have launched a comprehensive citizen effort to monitor impacts to our water, air, noise and health and hold Dominion’s proposed ACP accountable.
+We have asked our local, then regional public health departments to do these studies.
+We were referred to the Department of Environmental Quality (DEQ), and were referred back to the Virginia Department of Health (VDH).
+Thus we, the people, have launched a comprehensive citizen effort to monitor impacts to our water, air, noise and health and hold Dominion’s proposed ACP accountable.
 And to show that fossil fuel projects are toxic, dangerous and unnecessary.
 We have the means and the knowledge to pursue sustainable energy.
 We need to collectively steer our industries and elected leaders in this direction.
 Hard, scientific facts make it difficult to argue that fossil fuels are in any way safe, non toxic.
 Our participation will contribute to important evidence building that will help us now, and future generations to see clearly the impacts of the choices that we make.

 We are still holding out for this not to be built, but want to be prepared.
 ACP would like to start building the proposed compressor station starting in June, but gladly, this is looking doubtful.

-None of this citizen initiative would be necessary if the VA Department of Health would have taken this on.
+None of this citizen initiative would be necessary if the VDH would have taken this on.
 See memos intercepted via FOIA’s showing that VDH originally wanted to test the water along the entire length of the proposed ACP, then scaled wayyyy back to asking for only the karst regions.

 VDH-DEQ ACP, MVP Keller FOIA 10-19-17 (2)